campagnola/pycca/README.md

 code, preferring instead to advertise "pure-python" as a feature of their packages.

-The objective of pyca is to provide a pure-python approach that allows assembly and C functions to be compiled and executed at runtime with no external dependencies.
+The objective of pycca is to provide a pure-python approach that allows assembly and C functions to be compiled and executed at runtime with no external dependencies.